Butler vs. Georgetown: Sportsbook promo codes, odds, spread, over/under - December 19

 - In the Bulldogs' 10 games this season, the combined scoring has gone over the point total five times.

-- A total of six Hoyas games this season have hit the over.
+- So far this year, six out of the Hoyas' 10 games with an over/under have hit the over.

 Butler Futures Odds